anthonygal/Processing-and-analysis-of-METAR-data/README.md

 Cassandra, PySpark, matplotlib, numpy...

-ASOS.txt data file downloaded from: https://mesonet.agron.iastate.edu/request/download.phtml, where missing values are recorded as 'M'.
+asos.txt data file downloaded from: https://mesonet.agron.iastate.edu/request/download.phtml, where missing values are recorded as 'M'.

 ## Instructions for running the files.